 Our City Hall wedding commission includes 1-2 photographers and approximately 2 hours of coverage, allowing us to fully capture the story of your day.
-The investment for this commission is $1,995.
+Please contact the studio directly for our current pricing.

 Where can I see photos of San Francisco City Hall weddings?

 Just go up to the “Categories” link at the top of the page and click on “City Hall” in the drop down menu.

 Do you have Experience photographing Same Sex/Gay weddings?

 Yes, just go up to the “Categories” link at the top of the page and click on “Same Sex Wedding” in the drop down menu.